 Except for the sound of ice being chipped, it is mostly silent as people begin to gather in the room.
 The two black women who guided Scott on his way to the Tavern chip ice and wipe fallen pieces from the floor.
 The enticers ladle punch into the plastic cups and walk around the room offering one to each of us.

 In this moment, you are pulled into the experience by deciding whether or not to take a cup of punch.
 The enticers do not speak.
 They simply stand before you, holding the cup of punch, waiting to see whether or not you will accept it.
 Some took the cup of punch willingly, politely.
-The young black w0man would, then, take a handful of the chipped ice and add it to the individual’s cup.
+Others refused to take a cup of punch, visibly uneasy and uncertain about the implications of doing so.
+If one did accept the cup of punch, the young black girl would, then, take a handful of the chipped ice and add it to the individual’s cup.
 You are now faced with another decision.
 Do you drink the punch?

 For the next hour, audience members are confronted with a series of negotiations as they move, with Scott, still on hands and knees, between the Assembly Room of Gadsby’s Tavern and the Banquet Room, where a lavish table with an abundance of food is being enjoyed.

 The juxtaposition of Scott crawling around the table on all fours while a masked white man, acting as a patron, indulgently consumes a variety of meats, breads, and desserts forces audience members to further consider issues of class, and question their role in relationship to those who labor and serve.